 Mens sana in corpore sano, right?
-144 IQ and a couple of Ivy League degrees, ran the 2003 Portland Marathon and finished in the exact middle of the field.
+Somewhere above 144 IQ and a couple of Ivy League degrees, ran the 2003 Portland Marathon and finished in the exact middle of the field.
 (A satisfactory performance at 53, on a base of 6 months of training.)

 Working as an architect I take a 'constructive' view of life. (and lard my conversation with bad puns.)
-I'm a gentle, a generous person, but there's spring steel underneath my compassion, and I'm pretty Type A whether in the studio or on a job site.
+I'm a gentle, kindly, generous person, but there's spring steel underneath my compassion, and I'm pretty Type A whether in the studio or on a job site.

 I share very few of the beliefs that seem to comfort - or at least occupy the minds of - my neighbors: their politics, their religion.
 But I'm an understanding and respectful skeptic.